Thermal Conductivity and Temperature-Induced Band Gap Renormalization in Crystalline and Amorphous Ga$_2$O$_3$

-Here $\rm ZPR$, $\alpha$, and $\beta$ are fitting parameters ($\rm ZPR$ is zero-point renormalization), and $T$ is temperature.
-The details about how Varshni's expression\cite{varshni} was modified for fitting the ${\rm BGR}^{\rm HS}_{\rm quan}(T)$ dependence are given in the supplementary material (see the section ``Modification of Varshni's expression'').
+Here $\rm ZPR$, $\alpha$, and $\beta$ are fitting parameters ($\rm ZPR$ is zero-point band gap renormalization), and $T$ is temperature.
+The mathematical details on the BGR(T) calculation and Varshni's expression\cite{varshni} modification for fitting the ${\rm BGR}^{\rm HS}_{\rm quan}(T)$ are given in the supplementary material.